 Survey Instructions

-As you know, the Corporation for National and Community Service (CNCS), with its contractor Abt Associates, is conducting a study of the School Turnaround AmeriCorps program, a partnership between CNCS and the U.S. Department of Education.
+As you know, the Corporation for National and Community Service (CNCS), with its contractor Abt Associates, is conducting the second year of the national evaluation of the School Turnaround AmeriCorps program, a partnership between CNCS and the U.S. Department of Education.
 The purpose of the study is to learn how the School Turnaround AmeriCorps program is being implemented and how it is helping schools address their turnaround goals.

 All grantees are being asked to complete a survey as part of the study.
 Your perspective is very important, so please answer honestly.
 Your participation in this study is completely voluntary.
 Refusing to participate will not involve any penalty or affect your employment.
 Your responses to this survey will not affect the status of your grant.